-- -Charged if you go over your credit limit and you have given permission to the card issuer to charge a fee if you make transactions that exceed your pre-established credit limit - -An over-limit fee may be imposed only once in any billing cycle. - -If you have not given permission, transactions that would exceed your credit limit probably will be declined at the point of sale. - -Know your credit limit. - -Call your card issuer in advance if you need an increase. - -Ask if your issuer has a free e-mail service that alerts you when you are approaching your credit limit.
+- -Charged if you go over your credit limit. - -Know your credit limit. - -Call your card issuer in advance if you need an increase. - -Ask if your issuer has a free e-mail service that alerts you when you are approaching your credit limit.